Meet the Directors

 612-625-3328

-Emily Threinen is the director of bands and associate professor at the University of Minnesota.
+Emily Threinen is the Director of Bands at the University of Minnesota.
 She holds a doctor of musical arts degree in conducting from the University of Michigan, a master of music degree in conducting from Northwestern University, and a bachelor of music dual degree in clarinet performance and K-12 instrumental music education from the University of Minnesota.

 Elizabeth (Betsy) McCann